Baichenjia/probabilistic-ensemble/readme.md

 python baseline_train.py
 ```

 This command will train for 200 epochs.
-The weights of VDM saved in `baseline_model/`.
+The weights are saved in `baseline_model/`.
 Then use following command to perform the conditional generation process to produce the figures.
 ```
 python baseline_generate.py
 ```